-As of August 2020 (latest available figures) Oldham West and Royton UC rollout was 59% complete in terms of the number of households claiming UC compared to "legacy" benefits.
+As of August 2020 (latest available figures) Oldham West and Royton, UC rollout was 59% complete in terms of the number of households claiming UC compared to "legacy" benefits.
 12,434 households claimed UC of which 46% were households with children and around 8,674 claimed "legacy" benefits.
-In November 2020 there were 15,715 people on UC of whom 7,931 were female and 778 were male.

-As of August 2020 (latest available figures) Oldham East and Saddleworth UC roll-out was 63% complete in terms of the number of households claiming UC compared to "legacy" benefits.
+As of August 2020 (latest available figures) Oldham East and Saddleworth, UC roll-out was 63% complete in terms of the number of households claiming UC compared to "legacy" benefits.
 11,633 households claimed UC of which 54% were households with children and around 6,904 claimed "legacy" benefits.
-In November 2020 there were approximately 14, 633 people on UC of whom 7.590 were female and 7,042 were male